 Sonic — advances drilling string with vibrational energy

-Cable — braided or wired rope used to raise and drop the drill bit
+Cable — braided or wire rope used to raise and drop the drill bit

 Conventional — drill pipe made of metal or plastic materials